rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.md

 ```

 Let's try to change the hyperparameters and see if we can
 beat our previous result.
-This time we use the recommanded hyperparameters from [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo/).
+This time we use the recommended hyperparameters from [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo/).

 ```python